vickiozi/Trello/README.md

 Test will be located in src/main/java/LoginTest directory

 To run these test we should right-click on the LoginTest class and then run these Test.
-Or we could Edit configuration and choose which test to run This is possible by jUnit.
+Or we could Edit configuration and choose which test to run.
+This is possible by jUnit.
+The LoginTest file contains two test cases.
+The first test is for login and logout.
+The second test creates a board, verifies that it was created and then deletes it.

 #### Improvements